 Course Overview

+What is the product lifecycle process?
 Product Lifecycle Management (PLM) is a systematic approach to managing the changes a product goes through in its lifecycle.
 This is from inception, through design, prototype, and manufacture.
 It continues towards – launch and marketing, and ultimately retirement from the market.
 Product lifecycle management is considered, by many, one of the strategic pillars of an organisation’s IT structure.

+The emergency of technology and digital facilities has changed the way products are designed and brought to market, and this has given rise to new modern techniques.
+What is an example of PLM?
+This Zoe programme introduces you to definitions of PLM, terminology, concepts, and tools.
 The key focus of this Zoe training course is to unify the people, data, processes, and systems associated with the product lifecycle.
 This will result in several significant benefits, including fewer production errors, fewer iterations, and, eventually, increased market speed.

 Course Objectives